 Feeling gloom, doom, concern, and fear about the new European Union Medical Device Regulation (EU MDR)?
-Is the same true for

 In this episode, Rebecca Sheridan shares some positive insights and updates regarding EU MDR and its In Vitro Diagnostic Regulation (IVDR).
 Rebecca is a former regulator herself, and now serves as Senior Director for Quality Assurance, Regulatory Affairs, and Clinical Affairs for the Advanced Wound Franchise of ConvaTec Limited.

 “The types of medical devices that we have on the market today, compared to 25 years ago, are significantly more complex in many areas.”